 - improve the quality of life for residents by encouraging restoration and preservation of our housing stock;

 - organize and support social, cultural, educational and charitable programs and events; and

 - promote public safety, enforcement of city ordinances, and performance of city services in the neighborhood of East Allegheny, also known as Deutschtown.

-Monthly general membership meetings are held on the 2nd Tuesday of each month at 7 p.m. at Arnold’s Tea.
-The council’s membership comprises any resident or business owner with an interest in the neighborhood of Deutschtown.
+Monthly general membership meetings are held on the 2nd Tuesday of each month at 7:00pm.
+Minutes from previous General Meetings can be found here.
+The council’s membership is comprised of residents, business owners, and those with an interest in the neighborhood of Deutschtown.
 Annual membership dues are $5 per individual or $8 per family.
 Payment and/or donations can be made below via Paypal.
 Cash or check payments can be made at the monthly meeting, via Paypal below, or mailed to 415 East Ohio Street #225, Pittsburgh, PA 15212.

 Past Accomplishments and Projects

 - Acquired and organized the restoration of approximately 80 historic homes, including the first geo-thermal home by a community nonprofit in Pittsburgh